Aayush-Mishra07/IMC_Prosperity2/README.md

 Our Team finished with Rank 62 in Manual Trading and Overall Rank of 532(~Top 6%) amongst 9140 teams globally across over 90 countries.India Rank was 52 out of 2000+ teams.

-This repository has all files used during the whole Competition.
+This repository has all of my attempt and reference files used during the whole Competition.